-NOTE - When the SLP98UHV is used with a communicating thermostat, all indoor blower speed selections and DIP switch settings are made by the thermostat.
+NOTE - When the SLP98DFV is used with a communicating thermostat, all indoor blower speed selections and DIP switch settings are made by the communicating thermostat.

-SLP98UHV units are equipped with an integrated control.
-This control manages ignition timing, combustion air inducer speed, heating mode fan off delays and indoor blower speeds based on selections made using a communicating thermostat or the control DIP switches and on-board links.
+SLP98DFV units are equipped with an integrated control.
+This control manages ignition timing, combustion air inducer speed, heating mode fan off delays and indoor blower speeds based on selections made using the control DIP switches and on-board links.
 The control includes an internal Watchguard feature which automatically resets the ignition control when it has been locked out.